MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 ---
-title: Manage call and meeting quality in Microsoft Teams
+title: Use CQD to manage call and meeting quality in Microsoft Teams
 author: lolajacobsen
 ms.author: lolaj
 manager: serdars